TheRensselaerIDEA/ClinicalTrialEquity/README.md

 <!-- ABOUT THE PROJECT -->
 ## Description
-We develop randomized clinical trial (RCT) inequity metrics based on Machine Learning (ML) Fairness Research.
-Visualizations and statistical tests based on proposed metrics enable researchers and physicians to rapidly visualize and assess potential inequities in RCTs for subgroups.
+We develop randomized clinical trial (RCT) representativeness metrics based on Machine Learning (ML) Fairness Research.
+Visualizations and statistical tests based on proposed metrics enable researchers and physicians to rapidly visualize and assess potential misrepresentations/inequities in RCTs for subgroups.
 The approach enables users to determine overrepresentation, underrepresentation, and exclusion of subgroups indicating potential limitations of RCTs.
 The method could help support evaluation of existing RCTs, design of new RCTs, monitoring of RCT recruitment, and applicability of RCT results to patients.

 ### What's the problem?
 Within the field of RCT research, there has been ongoing concern that RCTs which lack a diversity of participants may not provide clear evidence of efficacy and safety for new interventions in underrepresented or missing subpopulations.
-To date, there has been no efficient means to quantify the inequity between those who get enrolled into RCTs and the broader population who could benefit from the new intervention.
+To date, there has been insufficient means to quantify the inequity between those who get enrolled into RCTs and the broader population who could benefit from the new intervention.

 ### How can technology help?
-Extensive  research  in  ML fairness  has  created  metrics  for  quantifying  inequities  in  trained  ML classification models and for creating novel ML approaches to address these inequities.
+Extensive research in ML Fairness has created metrics for quantifying inequities in trained ML classification models and for creating novel ML approaches to address these inequities.

 Our novel insight is that assignment of a subject to a RCT can be regarded as a classification function that is random.
-Applying ML-fairness metrics to this classification problem creates novel inequity metrics for RCTs and other clinical studies.
-The inequity metrics capture how well the actual assignment of subjects to a RCT matches of a hypothetical random assignment.
+Applying ML Fairness metrics to this classification problem creates novel representativeness metrics for RCTs and other clinical studies.
+The representativeness metrics capture how well the actual assignment of subjects to a RCT matches of a hypothetical random assignment.

 ### The solution